troglobit/troglobit.github.io/content/howtos/multicast.md

 the source-less (*,G) approach, since we in our limited setup have full control over all multicast senders.
-There is a slight setup cost associated with this: the time it takes the kernel to notify SMCRoute about a new source and before the the actual multicast route is written to the kernel.
+There is a slight setup cost associated with this: the time it takes the kernel to notify SMCRoute about a new source and before the actual multicast route is written to the kernel.
 In most cases this is acceptable.

 In `smcroute.conf` on R2: